nsmsn/dotcom/src/slash/support.md

     <li>Share one of my posts!
 Although few of us are paid in links, the humble hyperlink is still the beating heart of the world wide&nbsp;web.</li>
 </ul>

-[Don't buy anything from my shop](/shop.html), or else you might encourage me to create new&nbsp;swag.
+[Don't buy anything from my shop](/shop.html).
+It will only encourage me to create new&nbsp;swag.

 ## Chaos Club supporters